Sonia Rocha Acosta

-Sonia Rocha Acosta (March 30, 1978) is a Mexican politician and attorney from Querétaro.
+Sonia Rocha Acosta (born 30 March 1978) is a Mexican politician and attorney from Querétaro.
 A member of the National Action Party (PAN), she was elected to the federal Chamber of Deputies in 2018.
 From 2015 to 2018, she was a Senator from Querétaro.

 Education

 Sonia Rocha Acosta has a degree in law and a master's degree in state and municipal public administration from the Autonomous University of Querétaro.

 Early career

 Rocha Acosta first became involved in PAN at age 16 as a member of the party's youth group.
 In 2003, she joined the office of the inspector of the Querétaro attorney general.
 From 2006 to 2009, she served in the Querétaro state legislature.

 Senate of Mexico

 In the 2012 general election, she was elected as a substitute for Senator Francisco Domínguez Servién.
-Following Domínguez's leave of absence to mount a candidacy for Governor of Querétaro, she went on to replace him as a member of the Senate on March 3, 2015.
+Following Domínguez's leave of absence to mount a candidacy for Governor of Querétaro, she went on to replace him as a member of the Senate on 3 March 2015.

 As a Senator, she pushed a proposal to require all members of Congress to have a higher education degree.